 I assumed that after the decorative excess of the previous tap, we would choose something severely plain.
 It turns out that I am hard to please in the matter of taps - not the unit as a whole, but the bit you grip to turn the water on and off.
 Many of these are variations on a plain barrel shape, which can be hard to grip with soapy hands even if you don't suffer from arthritis - which I don't, yet.
 Others were very sharply rectangular, and I didn't like those, either.
 So we ended up choosing something called 'Apsley'.
 This might refer to any of a number of things, according to Wikipedia, including a suburb of Hemel Hempstead and an Antarctic explorer (Apsley Cherry-Garrard).
 I don't know which, if any, of these B & Q had in mind, but I thought at once of the Duke of Wellington's London house.
 Which is pretty grand for a piece of kitchen plumbing.

 Nonetheless, our handyman came back on Monday morning and fitted it.
 What luxury to be able to run hot or cold water, just by pushing a lever.
 One-handed, even.
 Plus an unexpected benefit, that the design leaves plenty of room under the water outlet: I can fill the kettle easily, even if the sink is full of water.

 No doubt in due course there will be an unexpected disadvantage, too, but I haven't discovered that yet.

 Random quote of the day:

-Disclaimer: The views expressed in this random quote of the day do not necessarily reflect the views of the poster, her immediate family, Lucy and Ethel, Justin Bieber, or the Kardashian Klan.
+Disclaimer: The views expressed in this random quote of the day do not necessarily reflect the views of the poster, her immediate family, Laurel and Hardy, Ariana Grande, or the Salvation Army Band.
 They do, however, sometimes reflect the views of the Cottingley Fairies.

 Mirrored from Better Than Dead.